-A seasoned executive with more than 25 years’ management experience in the private and public sectors, Rob Henderson has reinvented BioTalent Canada to become an in-demand partner, policy influencer and project leader that brings together the largest national bio-economy network in Canada.
+Rob Henderson is a seasoned executive with more than 25 years of private and public sector management experience.
+He has transformed BioTalent Canada into an in-demand partner, policy influencer, and project leader that brings together the largest national bio-economy network in Canada.

-A respected thought leader who provides counsel to all levels of government, Rob is deemed an expert in HR practices for the biotech industry.
-He is a member of the National Stakeholders Advisory Panel for the Labour Market Information Council and was previously a member of the Government of Canada’s Blue Ribbon Panel titled Survival to Success Transforming Immigration at the request of the federal Minister.
-In 2013, Rob presented BioTalent Canada’s talent solutions to an international audience of global biotech firms in Brussels.
+Rob is a respected biotech HR thought leader who provides counsel to all levels of government.
+He’s a member of the National Stakeholders Advisory Panel for the Labour Market Information Council.
+Previous to that, at the request of the federal Minister, Rob was a member of the Government of Canada’s Blue Ribbon Panel titled Survival to Success Transforming Immigration.
+In 2013, Rob presented BioTalent Canada’s talent solutions, in Brussels, to an international audience of global biotech firms.

-Fluently bilingual, prior to his leadership position with BioTalent Canada, Rob served as President, Quebec and Vice-President, Eastern Canada for CNW (Canada Newswire) where he advised C-Suite clients on industry-leading best practices in public and investor relations.
-In this role, he inspired business growth and customer service innovation, including the creation of the company’s first national sales call centre.
+Prior to his role as President and CEO of BioTalent Canada, he served as President, Quebec and Vice-President, Eastern Canada for CNW (Canada Newswire).
+In that role, he advised C-Suite clients on industry leading best practices in public and investor relations and inspired business growth and customer service innovation which included the creation of the company’s first national sales call centre.

-His various association roles as Executive Director and Board leader saw Rob shape numerous Board functions under several different models of governance.
+Throughout his career, Rob has held Executive Director and Board leadership roles at various associations.
+In this capacity, Rob shaped numerous Board functions under several different models of governance.
 Earlier in his career, Rob led the Canadian Association of Journalists through a complex revenue/partnership exercise guided by ethics principles and Board participation and retains strong friendships with Canada’s top journalists to this day.

 Rob Henderson earned a BSc Honours in Biology from the University of Ottawa.

-Rob is active as both a volunteer and performer in the Nation’s Capital performing arts community.
+Rob is active as a volunteer and performer in the Nation’s Capital performing arts community.